dhidas/OSCARS/doc/source/MemberFunctions.rst

-.. py:method:: OSCARS.set_particle_beam(type, name, energy_GeV, d0, x0, [sigma_energy_GeV, t0, current, weight, rotations, translation, horizontal_direction, beta, emittance, lattice_center, mass, charge])
+.. py:method:: oscars.sr.set_particle_beam(type, name, energy_GeV, d0, x0, [sigma_energy_GeV, t0, current, weight, rotations, translation, horizontal_direction, beta, emittance, lattice_center, mass, charge])

-   This function is the same as OSCARS.add_particle_beam(), but it clears all particle beams before the 'add'.
+   This function is the same as oscars.sr.add_particle_beam(), but it clears all particle beams before the 'add'.

-.. py:method:: OSCARS.add_particle_beam(type, name, energy_GeV, x0, d0, [sigma_energy_GeV, t0, current, weight, rotations, translation, horizontal_direction, beta, emittance, lattice_reference, mass, charge])
+.. py:method:: oscars.sr.add_particle_beam(type, name, energy_GeV, x0, d0, [sigma_energy_GeV, t0, current, weight, rotations, translation, horizontal_direction, beta, emittance, lattice_reference, mass, charge])

    Add a particle beam to the OSCARS object with a name given by *name*.
 There is no limit to the number of different particle beams one can add.
 They are added with a *weight* which is by default 1.
-The weight is used in random sampling when asking for a new particle, for example in OSCARS.set_new_particle().
+The weight is used in random sampling when asking for a new particle, for example in oscars.sr.set_new_particle().

    Supported particle types for *type* are:
       * electron